London Heathrow cancels more flights as snow continues

 "Many airports have plenty of spare runway capacity so aircraft can be spaced out more during low visibility without causing delays and cancellations.
 Because Heathrow operates at almost full capacity, there is simply no room to reschedule the delayed flights," a Heathrow spokesman said.

-British Airways said it had canceled around 350 flights in total since Friday.

-Further light snowfalls and poor visibility were forecast at Heathrow through Monday and Tuesday, the Met Office national weather service said, adding to the likelihood to further cancellations
+Further light snowfalls are forecast through Monday and Tuesday, national weather service the Met Office said.

-Ferrovial's Heathrow has spent 36 million pounds ($57 million) on upgrading its winter weather equipment since 2010 - a year when it was heavily criticized for almost shutting down when snow hit just before Christmas.
+Ferrovial's Heathrow has spent 36 million pounds ($57 million) on upgrading its winter weather equipment since 2010 - a year that saw it face heavy criticism after it almost shut down when snow hit just before Christmas.
 It now has 130 snow-clearing vehicles.

-London's second airport, Gatwick, said it was operating as normal on Monday morning but that delays and some flight cancellations were likely because of bad weather across Europe.
+London's second airport, Gatwick, said it was operating as normal on Monday morning but that delays and some flight cancellations were likely because of adverse weather across Europe.

-Two Greek passengers told Reuters they would be stranded at Gatwick for the next 24 hours with no money after snow delayed their train, meaning they had missed their flight.

-"They don't care about us, we told them we need somewhere to live until tomorrow and they just looked at us and said 'Oh'," said psychologist Georgina Kourousiakli, 24, sitting with her friend Fay Sakellariou, 24, who was wrapped in a red blanket.

-"We don't have any money to eat or buy anything ... we can't call home.
-I see many people who have missed their flights.
-"We're quiet but angry."

-The smaller Stansted airport said it was open and operational but that it expected to see some Ryanair flights canceled during the day.
+Smaller Stansted airport said that it was open and operational but that it expected to see some Ryanair flights cancelled during the day.

 East Midlands Airport, in central England, said its single runway would remain closed until later on Monday, while City Airport - close to London's financial district - re-opened its one runway after closing it earlier in the morning.